linear/linear/docs/Webhooks.md

 Refer to the [Linear GraphQL API](API.md) documentation for information on the endpoint and authentication.

-Once you've created an API token and found out the `teamId` that will own the Webhook, you're ready to roll.
+Once you've created an API token and found out the `teamId` that will own the Webhook, you're ready to get going.

 #### Creating a new Webhook